 But the final level of responsibility lies with the Syrian president.
 He must guide his people through the country’s biggest crisis in over 50 years.
 Words, that have been sorely lacking, will help calm people’s fears.
 Chuckling during his first speech to the Syrian parliament since 2007, when he should have been grieving with the people of Deraa, illustrates how out of touch this ‘in touch’ president is.

 However, even as the vast majority of Syrians would gladly turn back the clocks to January, they cannot.
 The country has changed forever.
-At the huge pro-regime demonstrations in Damascus on March 30 the vast majority of people in attendance were either school children, state employees (who were given the day off work to ensure a large turnout) or army recruits.
-The lack of an organic and spontaneous popular support that day, to me, said a lot more than the racket created by the recruits.
+At the huge pro-government demonstrations in Damascus on March 30 the vast majority of people in attendance were either school children, state employees (who were given the day off work to ensure a large turnout) or army recruits.

 Perhaps the biggest threat to this country is that of a growth in the actions of gangs like those who terrorized neighborhoods in the coastal city of Latakia late last month and who have appeared in suburbs around the capital.
 In Damascus more and more youths are carrying guns wedged in their trousers.
 If gang wars were to take root in Syria, then we would see shootings, then perhaps bombings, and then the entire country, away from the political struggles and issues it is attempting to deal with, would fall apart.